ModDota/moddota.github.io/_articles/scripting-introduction.md

 ![img](/images/external/g2zNP-d1e018010e.png)

-Whenever you have a doubt about how to use a particular GameAPI function, its possible to find examples all over GitHub by just writing the name of it, additionally filtering by lua like this:
+Whenever you have a doubt about how to use a particular GameAPI function, it's possible to find examples all over GitHub by just writing the name of it, additionally filtering by lua like this:

 ![img](/images/external/g2yTG-93f1641866.png)